Combined BS/MS in Dietetics

 The program goals and student learning objectives of the program support the CDP mission and are as follows:

-Program Goal #1 - To prepare graduates to achieve Knowledge Requirements and Competencies as entry-level Registered Dietitian Nutritionists (RD/RDN).
+Program Goal #1 - To prepare graduates to practice as entry-level Registered Dietitian Nutritionists (RD/RDN).

-Program Goal #2 - To provide graduates with adequate knowledge and skills to secure employment and/or post-graduate education.
+Program Goal #2 - To prepare graduates to secure employment and/or post-graduate education

 Data collected to determine achievement of program goals is available upon request to ACEND and to the public.
 However, at this time, the TCU CDP has neither accepted nor graduated a class of students and therefore has no data to report that shows compliance with the program goals and student learning objectives.